Patrogenic/tetris/README.md

 # Tetris
 ## Run Project
 To run the project (assuming you have java installed):
-1: Download the /dist folder and run the Tetris.jar file
+1: Download  'dist_zipped.zip'
-or
-2: While inside the /dist directory run the command java -jar Tetris.jar
+2: Unzip the file and run 'Tetris.jar'

 ## Controls
 Arrow keys to manipulate the tetromino